pratikunterwegs/gooseFamsizeGermany/texts/goose_mmdata.md

 ---

 # Data filtering

-Table 1 provides an overview of the data and their spatial extent.

 ## Observations of marked geese
 We obtained the data described above from the volunteers involved (*n* = 75) across western and central Europe (*n* = 8764).
 From the observations of marked geese, we removed the following types of records: those in which a goose was seen with neither juveniles nor a social partner, one of the two records in which two birds of a pair had been reported separately when seen together, and those in which the bird was less than two years old at the time of observation, since whitefronts are not expected to breed before their second winter.
 We also excluded records which lay outside the spatial extent of the study area.
 We chose to match the temporal extents of the data we acquired so as to make comparisons possible, and filtered these data to exclude records made before 2000.
 10,635 records remained, reported from 8,416 unique coordinate pairs.